-g) Maintain website
+g) Project Website

-It is necessary to provide information to DWS Web Manager to update and maintain the DWS website that will be used for dissemination of information during the study period.
-The following information must be published.
+The PSP must provide study reports and other relevant information to DWS Web Manager to update and maintain the Project website that is used for information dissemination during the study period.
+The following information must be published, among others.